ajailani4/tonotes/README.md

 # ToNotes

-ToNotes is an Android app to manage notes.
+ToNotes is an Android app for managing notes.
 With this app we can write our notes, edit, and delete them.

 ## Architecture